AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/create-forms.md

     > * If you encounter an error "Unable to resolve path to module "'../../scripts/lib-franklin.js'", open the `[EDS Project]/blocks/forms/form.js` file.
 In the import statement, replace the `franklin-lib.js` file with the `aem.js` file.
     > * If you encounter any linting errors, feel free to disregard them.
 To bypass the linting checks, open the `[EDS Project]\package.json` file and update the "lint" script from `"lint": "npm run lint:js && npm run lint:css"` to `"lint": "echo 'skipping linting for now'"`.
 Save the file and commit it to your GitHub project.

-## Create a form using Microsoft Excel or Google Sheet {#create-a-form-for-an-eds-project}
+## Step 2: Create a form using Microsoft Excel or Google Sheet

 Instead of complex processes, you can easily create a form using a spreadsheet.
 You can start by adding the rows and column headers to a spreadsheet, where each row defines a form field and each column header defines the properties of the corresponding form fields.